 Regardless of the situation, if you’re looking to sell your mobile home in Southern California, and don’t really know where to start, here’s a thorough guide from a professional mobile home seller in the Inland Empire.

-This isn’t your standard guide where it gives you advice most people already know.
-When you search things like, “sell my mobile home fast”, ” how do I sell my manufactured home”, etc, you’ll get a whole list of articles that all say the same thing.
+This isn’t your typical guide where it gives you information most people already know.
+When you search things like, “sell my mobile home fast”, ” how do I sell my manufactured home”, etc, you’ll get a whole bunch of articles that all say the same thing.

 And all those articles are as useless as a broken watch.

-Instead, I’m going to break down some REAL, working advice that I use myself to advertise and sell my mobile homes…. in other words, this isn’t going to be your typical, “How to sell your mobile home by putting up signs” article.
+Instead, I’m going to break down some REAL, working advice that I use myself to market and sell my mobile homes…. in other words, this isn’t going to be your usual, “How to sell your mobile home by putting up signs” article.

 Hiring an agent?